richardju97/python-scripts/README.txt

 	2. Calculate actual "golden hour" times instead of approximating at 30 minutes
 	3. Assess the script's footprint and determine if there are ways to minimize it

+	Alternative: Adjust to be deployed as a Chrome Extension

 3. cvp.py
 ---------